ckarthickit2/dagger-sample/README.md

 ## Qualifiers - `@Qualifier`

 - Sometimes `type` alone is insufficient to identify a dependency.
 We need qualifiers in those case.
+- used to __differentiate between instances of the same type that are unrelated__.
 - Example1
   ```java
       @Module